5 Things to Know About the iOS 12.5.3 Update

 - iOS 12.5.3 feels as fast as iOS 12.5.2.

-If you’ve run into bugs or performance issues on iOS 12.5.2 or an older version of iOS 12, you’ll probably want to install the iOS 12.5.3 update on your device right now.
+If you’ve encountered bugs or performance issues on iOS 12.5.2 or an older version of iOS 12, you’ll probably want to install the iOS 12.5.3 update on your device right now.

 If you need help making a decision, check out our reasons to, and not to, install the iOS 12.5.3 update on your iPhone, iPad, or iPod touch.

-We’re working on our mini iOS 12.5.3 reviews for iPhone 6 and iPhone 5s so check those roundups for additional feedback if you need it.
+We’ve also published mini iOS 12.5.3 reviews for iPhone 6 and iPhone 5s so check those roundups for additional feedback if you need it.

 iOS 12.5.3 Problems